silverNitrateIon/hello/index.md

 ## hello

 Welcome to my personal project site!
 Here you will find a bunch of links to both my personal projects, my business sites, and a few projects that I think are really awesome.
+If you just want to check out my Resume, click [here](https://github.com/russellgill/hello/blob/master/Resume_RussellGill.pdf)!

 ### Personal Projects